le0kar0ub1/LightBeam/src/target/riscv/riscv64/sifive/README.md

 The code start at `0x80000000` and we don't use the two previous stages.

+Sifive havn't any integrated graphical interface, then we are using the UART.

 ## ROADMAP

 - [X] S/O the boot